 - fresh parsley, chopped, for garnish

 - Then start adding the cutlets, about 2 at a time (don't crowd the pan).
 After a few minutes, flip the cutlets and cook evenly through both sides.
-Don't worry if some of your almond is coming off -- you will get that back later in the sauce.
+Don't worry if some of the almond is coming off -- you will get that back later in the sauce.
 Keep adding drizzles of olive oil to prevent the butter from burning.

 - Add the thyme and rosemary to the pan.
 Add more butter (about 2 tbsp).
 Add the stock.
 Cut the remaining lemon in half and squeeze the juice of the full lemon into the sauce.
 Gently stir and simmer to reduce.